gschandan/notes/_posts/2022-04-27-testing-validation.md

 ## Cross-Validation

 If the dataset size is relatively smaller to begin with, to avoid issues with trying to train a model on less data, cross-validation can be used.
 The training dataset can be split up into subsets or subsamples.
 Each model can be trained against combinations of these and validated against the remaining ones.
-Then the final model can be trained, using the best performing hyperparameters, on the complete training set.
+Then the final model can be trained, using the best performing hyperparameters, on the complete training set, so all observations have been used.

 ### Forms of Cross-Validation